Juggle, Balance, Repeat

 My baby cried constantly, got sick at daycare more often than not, and my husband traveled for work inconsistently.
 I had little support otherwise.

-If "have it all" meant depression, anxiety, hallucinations, sleep deprivation, rapid heart rate, high blood pressure, headaches and health issues, and anal leakage (Ha! gotcha!)—then yes, I had it ALL!
+If "have it all" meant depression, anxiety, hallucinations, sleep deprivation, rapid heart rate, high blood pressure, headaches, health issues, and anal leakage (Ha!
+Gotcha!)—then yes, I had it ALL!

 When my husband was home, he tried taking the baby, but I was physically unable to sleep with adrenaline coursing through my veins.
 Discussing this with my doctor was useless.
 He smiled and said something about how life changes when you have a baby…blah blah blah…all of this is normal.

 My transition to work was equally awful…breastfeeding, hormones, deadlines, sleeeeeeeep!!!!
 My work was less than understanding.
 You know how when you’re that star player and nobody has EVER seen you screw up, and BAM you do!
 People are even more let down than if you were the mediocre employee who messes up daily.

 Even the daycare who gladly took a bunch of my money every month, suggested I stay at home with my daughter.

 My bratty alter ego whined, ‘But I want it allllllllll!’
 Pout.
 Sigh.

 While my experience with the supposed WFL (Work-Family Life) balance didn’t fare well for me, I realize this isn’t everyone’s story.
 Some of you are crushing it out there.
 Who the hell are you, because studies show otherwise.

 After believing I was the problem (as most sane people do), I started talking to other mothers and fathers.
 Not the B.S. ‘everything is going great’ small talk, but really opening this subject up forrrr rrrrreal.
 I started looking at the studies, and the reports from mothers, from dads, both stay-at-home-dads, and men in the workforce with families as well.